SonniesEdge/sonniesedge-website/content/bookmarks/_index.md

 weight: 40
 ---

-A collection of interesting things that I find on the internet related to WWW development.
+A collection of interesting things related to WWW development that I've found.

 ## How does this work?